-The DGS shall consult with the resolution authority and the competent authority on the measures and the conditions imposed on the credit institution.
+The DGS shall consult the resolution authority and the competent authority on the measures and the conditions imposed on the credit institution.

-Alternative measures shall not be applied where, upon consultation, the competent authority in consultation with the resolution authority is of the opinion that the conditions for resolution action under Art.
-27 paragraph 1 of Directive [BRRD] are met.

-If available financial means are used in accordance with paragraph 3, the affiliated credit institutions shall immediately provide the DGS with the means used for alternative measures, where necessary in the form of extraordinary contributions, in the following cases:

-- (i) if the need to reimburse depositors arises and the available financial means of the DGS amount to less than two thirds of the target level; - (ii) if and in so far as the available financial means fall below 25% of the target level. - 4.
-Member States may decide that the available financial means can also be used to finance measures to preserve the access of depositors to covered deposits, including transfer of assets and liabilities and deposit book transfer, in the context of national insolvency proceedings, provided that the costs borne by the DGS do not exceed the net amount of compensating covered depositors at the credit institution concerned.
+- 4. Alternative measures as referred to in paragraph 3 of this Article shall not be applied where, the competent authority, after consulting the resolution authority, considers the conditions for resolution action under Article 27(1) of Directive 2014/.../... to be met. - 5.
+If available financial means are used in accordance with paragraph 3 of this Article, the affiliated credit institutions shall immediately provide the DGS with the means used for alternative measures, where necessary in the form of extraordinary contributions, where: - the need to reimburse depositors arises and the available financial means of the DGS (a) amount to less than two-thirds of the target level; - (b) the available financial means fall below 25 % of the target level. - 6.
+Member States may decide that the available financial means may also be used to finance measures to preserve the access of depositors to covered deposits, including transfer of assets and liabilities and deposit book transfer, in the context of national insolvency proceedings, provided that the costs borne by the DGS do not exceed the net amount of compensating covered depositors at the credit institution concerned.